The Baltimore Sounds Book

 Joe wants to thank everyone who supported the book.

-The website will continue as a tribute to the many talented local musicians of the Baltimore and Central Maryland area.
+This website will continue as a tribute to the many talented local musicians of the Baltimore and Central Maryland area.

 Here's a sample page from the book: